 No-one can say our weather is predictable but what can be foreseen is that a huge amount of new stock is being delivered to our Garden Centre to celebrate the end of lockdown and the arrival of spring which officially starts on the 20th March,

-If the rain finally relents, this month is therefore a great time get out into the garden, taking advantage of the warmer weather and longer days.
+If the winter weather finally relents, this month is always a great time get out into the garden when you can take advantage of warmer and longer days.

 The white carpet of those delicate purveyors of spring tidings, snowdrops, will start to fade.
 So lift them when in leaf, along with wood anemones and winter aconites, break up the clumps and replant, the show will be even better next year.
 Deadhead daffodils when they begin to fade, but do not cut off any leaves for about six weeks to give the bulbs a chance to re-energize.

 Dahlia tubers that have been overwintered can be placed in compost with the crown exposed in a frost free greenhouse or cold frame.
 Throw away any that are rotten or dried out and don't water until there's new growth.
 Cuttings can be taken from new shoots that are an about three inches long, remove with a sharp knife together with a piece of tuber and plant in compost.
 After a month they should have rooted and can be moved to small pots before planting out in June.

 Geraniums and fuchsias that have over wintered can now be re-potted, don't over do the watering and new shoots will soon appear.
 Also pot up begonias and summer flowering bulbs such as montbretia and gladiolus.